EPIC US ROAD TRIP 2016DAYS 18-22 - THE GREAT PLAINS - WYOMING, NEBRASKA, IOWA, MISSOURI, & ARKANSAS

 Today’s Highlight || The Buckhorn Bar, Laramie

-A new car, a goodbye to the hills, another quick and dramatic change of scenery, & an afternoon of cowboy delights on the deserted & seemingly endless flat plains of southeastern Wyoming.
+A new car, a goodbye to the hills, another quick and dramatic change of scenery & an afternoon of cowboy delights on the deserted & seemingly endless flat plains of southeastern Wyoming.
 Bullet holes at ‘The Buck’ in Laramie; abandoned dinosaurs at Como Bluff; meeting The Virginian in Medicine Bow; a pit stop in Buford, the country’s smallest town; & a lightening storm welcome to ‘Live the Legend’ Cheyenne.
-Just some of the (largely unexpected) highlights of epic road trip day 18, the first of 5 days of crossing the flat Great Plains of the US Heartland.
+Just some of the (largely unexpected) highlights of Epic US Road Trip day 18, the first of 5 days of crossing the flat Great Plains of the US Heartland.

 On display in The Buckhorn Bar, Laramie.
 AmericanCowboy.com‘s introduction to their list of ‘The Best Cowboy Bars in the West’.

-Approaching Medicine Bow on US Route 30, one passes many an abandoned settlement, dilapidated and rusting remnants of previous times.
-One of the most famous, and certainly the most unique example of abandonment along this stretch of two-lane highway has to be the Fossil Cabin of the so-called Dinosaur Graveyard at Como Bluffs, once one of the greatest fossil beds of dinosaur remains in the world.
+Approaching Medicine Bow on US Route 30 and one passes many an abandoned settlement, dilapidated and rusting remnants of previous times.
+One of the most famous and certainly the most unique example of abandonment along this stretch of two-lane highway has to be the Fossil Cabin of the so-called Dinosaur Graveyard at Como Bluffs, once one of the greatest fossil beds of dinosaur remains in the world.

-Bullet holes in a cowboy bar.
-A building made of dinosaur bones.
-Just when we thought this day couldn’t get any more bizarre, up pops Buford, the nation’s smallest town and one with one with rather interesting recent history.
+Bullet holes in a cowboy bar & a building made of dinosaur bones.
+Just when we thought this day couldn’t get any more bizarre up pops Buford, the nation’s smallest town and one with one with rather interesting recent history.

 We didn’t have to wait too long to sample one of the impressive lightening storms synonymous with the Great Plains.
 Although the cloud cover was ominous, it wasn’t raining in Buford/PhinDeli.
 However, it was nicely wet by the time we rolled into Cheyenne, the Wyoming state capital, 28 miles east of Buford along Interstate 80.
-We’re hoping it’ll have dried up by the time we get around to exploring the the city in the morning, after which we’ll saddle up and continue on our merry way east through the centre of Nebraska, state number 12 on epic road trip day 19.
+We’re hoping it’ll have dried up by the time we get around to exploring the the city in the morning after which we’ll saddle up and continue on our merry way east through the centre of Nebraska, state number 12 on Epic US Road Trip day 19.

 Day 19 || September 15 2016